-This bill amends various sections of the Minnesota Statutes related to contracts for deed, specifically focusing on the definition and regulations surrounding "investor sellers."
+This bill amends several sections of the Minnesota Statutes related to contracts for deed, specifically focusing on the definition and regulations surrounding "investor sellers."
 Key changes include the modification of the definition of "investor seller" to exclude certain family members and individuals who have owned and occupied the property as their primary residence for at least 12 months prior to the contract execution.
-Additionally, the bill introduces a new definition for "family member" and establishes rules against "churning," which is defined as an investor seller repeatedly executing and terminating contracts for deed.
-The bill also specifies that investor sellers must provide disclosures regarding the purchase price and acquisition date of the property to the purchaser.
+Additionally, the bill introduces a new definition for "churning," which refers to the repeated execution and termination of contracts for deed by an investor seller.
+The bill also establishes a rebuttable presumption against investor sellers who engage in churning, defined by specific termination proceedings within a set timeframe.

 1st Engrossment: 272.12, 559.21, 559A.01, 559A.03, 559A.04